ECB sees rising risks to global growth

 The comments were broadly consistent with its statement after its June 14 policy meeting.

-This month the ECB said it would end its 2.6 trillion euro bond purchase programme by the close of the year but planned to keep rates on hold at least through next summer, pushing out rate hike expectations.
-(Reporting by Balazs Koranyi; editing by John Stonestreet)
+This month the ECB said it would end its 2.6 trillion euro bond purchase program by the close of the year but planned to keep rates on hold at least through next summer, pushing out rate hike expectations.